 For science this year, we are delving into the wonders of the human body.
-While we are still following the Behold & See science curriculum, I knew exactly where to turn for extra resources.
+While we are still following our usual science curriculum, I knew exactly where to turn for extra resources.
 DK Books has a great selection of resources about the human body.
 From pop-up to encyclopedic, these books are giving us plenty to learn about!

 As we’ve homeschooled, I’ve realized the girls respond well to books with lots of pictures.
 Not all our school books are filled with pictures, but I try to use a variety of books to help pique their interest.
 While each of these books covers similar topics, they do so from slightly different perspectives and with different diagrams or focuses.
 Here’s why the girls have enjoyed seeing me pull out these books when it’s time for science.

 I received these books for review courtesy of DK Books; all opinions expressed remain my own.
 This post contains affiliate links.

 Pop up books are fun for all ages, and Utterly Amazing Human Body is no different!
 From paper ribs that pop out of the page to a bulging paper bicep, this pop-up book lets students get hands-on.
 Each page features something kids can try at home to discover more about their bodies.
 And the table of contents at the beginning (with pictures!) makes it easy for kids to look up specific topics.

 Our first unit in science has been on the brain.
 Utterly Amazing Human Body features a lift-the-flap brain to demonstrate what the different sides of our brains do.
 A multi-coloured picture of the brain shows kids what parts of their brain control or affect their activities.
 There’s also a memory test for kids to try!